fdnt7/fdnt7/etc/names.md

 > My old online username was ***Teammìe*** */* ***Timì***.
 It is a variation of my birth nickname.
 In the LGBTQIA+ community, this is so-called a [**Deadname**](https://gender.fandom.com/wiki/Deadnaming).
 This is to *separate my life before and after transitioning[^?]*, as a sort of identifier/marker.
 >
+> [!CAUTION]
-> **Warning** <ins>**This is a name that I do not go by anymore.
+> <ins>**This is a name that I do not go by anymore.
 I do not want to be called by this name in any circumstances unless I bring it up on my own accord first.**</ins> Please proceed to call me the names I've mentioned in above sections instead.

 </details>